 Gameplay is a hybrid of point and click adventure and a traditional action game.
 You use the left analogue stick to move your character and the right analogue stick to move an on screen cursor.
 When it comes to interacting with things it’s as easy as moving the cursor over the object and hitting the corresponding face button.
 In some of the action sequences you need to hit a certain face button repeatedly or use the cursor to interact with objects in a set path, it’s brilliant in it’s simplicity.

 When responding to other characters there’s a timer involved that you have to get your answer or question out in time, it makes for a very natural feel when developing relationships with characters because your guesswork is on the fly the entire time.

-There’s also puzzles in the game and they follow the same lines as classic adventure games.
-Find items in the game world and use them in order to solve problems during game play.
-There’s not many of them but they’re all very well designed with logic coming into play for all of them.
-This isn’t a case where you wont know what to do with the objects you have.
-While not used often the puzzles are a strength of the game.
+There are also puzzles in the game and they follow the same lines as classic adventure games.
+Find items in the game world and use them to solve problems during game play.
+There are not many of them but they’re all very well designed with logic coming into play for all of them.
+This isn’t a case where you won’t know what to do with the objects you have.
+While not used often, the puzzles are a strength of the game.

 The graphics are a cell shaded style that fit the source material perfectly.
 While it doesn’t carry a vibrant palette the color in the game makes certain situations pop.
 It’s a dark and gloomy game with color accents that help add variety and detail to the world.
 It runs flawlessly with a smooth frame rate throughout the entire episode.

 The sound is masterfully done.
-Characters are voiced well and are believable, zombies noises are inhuman and guttural, and all environmental noises are spot on.
+Characters are voiced well and are believable, zombie noises are inhuman and guttural, and all environmental noises are spot on.